Ubuntu Server Hardening Checklist for Production Use

 Not documenting the changes is a mistake that creates problems later.
 After applying hardening, document the SSH port, the firewall rules, the unattended-upgrades configuration, and any sysctl changes.
 This documentation is what you use the next time you set up a server, and what you refer to during incident response.
 Keep it in a password manager or secure note, not on the server itself.

 Skipping Fail2Ban because the port changed is a mistake.
 The SSH port change reduces automated scanning noise but does not stop targeted attacks.
 A determined attacker scans all ports.
 Fail2Ban catches the repeat attempts that port change alone does not address.
-Key-only auth plus Fail2Ban plus non-standard port is the complete SSH hardening approach.
+Key-only authentication plus Fail2Ban plus non-standard port is the complete SSH hardening approach.

-What to Do After Completing the Checklist
+After Completing the Checklist

 Document everything.
 Record the non-standard SSH port, the firewall rules in place, the unattended-upgrades configuration, and any sysctl changes made.
+Keep this documentation somewhere accessible, not on the server itself.

 For managing multiple servers, automate the hardening process.
 Running the same commands manually across three or more servers is error-prone and the configuration drifts.
 An Ansible playbook or a custom bash script run at first boot applies the same hardening consistently every time.

 Set recurring review tasks.
 Run Lynis quarterly to track hardening progress.
 Review Fail2Ban logs monthly for unusual patterns.
 Review unattended-upgrades log after major updates to confirm they applied cleanly.
-Hardening is not a one-time task — it is an ongoing operational practice.
+Hardening is not a one-time task.
+It is an ongoing operational practice.